自定义 DDL¶

 In the preceding sections we’ve discussed a variety of schema constructs

-including Table
+including Table,

-, and
+CheckConstraint, and

-.
+Sequence.
 Throughout, we’ve relied upon the

-and create_all()
+create() and create_all() methods of

-and MetaData
+Table and MetaData in

 order to issue data definition language (DDL) for all constructs.
 When issued,